Keiii25/image_recognition_forecasting/README.md

 # Image Recogniton
-This project was part of my university projects a deep learning unit
+This project was part of my university coursework for a deep learning unit

 ## Model used:
 * DNN
 * CNN with Resnet Architecture

-Datasets
+## Datasets
 * Fashion MNIST
 * Animals